University Policy

 II.
 POLICY STATEMENT

-All procurement and/or development of software applications, or information services that will use Mason data or integrate with Mason’s administrative systems must be reviewed and approved by the Purchasing Department and Architecture Standards Review Board (ASRB) in advance of purchase or development.
-This review is required for all new services, or significant changes to existing services; depth of the review is based upon financial and technical thresholds.
+All procurement and/or development of software applications, or information services that will use George Mason Protected data, will integrate with the university’s (George Mason’s) systems, or have a user interface, must be reviewed, and approved by the Architecture Standards Review Board (ASRB) and the Purchasing Department in advance of purchase or development.
+Additionally, all technology solutions and services where the availability, integrity, or confidentiality of the data that the solution/service uses may be critical to George Mason, must also undergo ASRB review.
+This review is required for all new services, or significant changes to existing services; the depth of the review is based upon financial and technical thresholds.
 The intent is to verify compliance with federal, state, and university policies; reduce duplication of services; validate that appropriate implementation and support resources are available; and ensure compatibility with existing systems.
-Research applications that will not use Mason data or integrate with Mason systems must comply with all applicable policies, but are exempt from ASRB review.
+Research applications that will not use George Mason data or integrate with George Mason systems must comply with all applicable policies but are exempt from ASRB review.

-Policy 2106 delegates purchasing authority for dollar amounts of $5,000 or less to certain employees at the department level.
+University Policy 2106: Purchase of Goods and Services delegates purchasing authority for dollar amounts of $5,000 or less to certain employees at the department level.
 Purchases of $5,000 or less are not routed to the Purchasing Department for approval.
-Departments are responsible for ensuring that all purchases comply with Mason’s purchasing policies and regulations, and may not accept, sign, or approve terms of use that may include purchasing and/or legal terms and conditions that are not acceptable to the University (such as indemnification of a vendor, governing law of another state, payment of attorney’s fees, waiver of sovereign immunity, etc.).
-If a Department requires assistance with a purchase, including negotiations of terms and conditions, they are responsible for contacting the Purchasing Department at purch1@gmu.edu.
+Departments and PCard and eVA authorized approvers are responsible for ensuring that all purchases including those of $5000 or less, comply with George Mason’s purchasing policies and regulations, including ASRB review requirements, and may not accept, sign, or approve terms of use that may include purchasing and/or legal terms and conditions that are not acceptable to the university (such as indemnification of a vendor, governing law of another state, payment of attorney’s fees, waiver of sovereign immunity, etc.).
+If a department requires assistance with a purchase, including negotiations of terms and conditions, they are responsible for contacting the Purchasing Department at purch1@gmu.edu.

-Proposed additions of services and software applications that are not deemed appropriate by the ASRB will not be approved for purchase, development, or implementation by any university unit.
+Proposed additions of services and software applications not deemed appropriate by the ASRB will not be approved for purchase, development, or implementation by any university unit.

 III.
 DEFINITIONS